lisjoker/ecs150project2/Report.md

 developing multi-threaded applications efficiently and preventing concurrency issues.

-### Phase 1: queue API
+Phase 1: queue API
-a First-In-First-Out (FIFO) queue data structure to manage the order of execution for threads.
+a First-In-First-Out (FIFO) `queue` data structure to manage the order of execution for threads.
 This means that threads are scheduled based on the order in which they are added to the queue.
-FIFO scheduling ensures fairness and prevents thread starvation by guaranteeing that threads are executed in the order they arrive.
+FIFO scheduling ensures fairness and prevents thread starvation by guaranteeing that threads are executed in the order they arrive.The purpose of this phase is t o establish the foundational data structure for managing threads within the user-level thread library.
+The queue API serves as the backbone for organizing and scheduling threads, ensuring proper execution order and synchronization.
 `Thread Management`: The library provides functions for creating, destroying, enqueuing, dequeuing, deleting, iterating, and determining the length of the queue.